Azure/azure-quickstart-templates/quickstarts/microsoft.hdinsight/hdinsight-hbase-enhancedwrite/README.md

 ---
 description: This template allows you to create a Linux-based HBase cluster with enhanced writes in Azure HDInsight.
 page_type: sample
 products:
 - azure
 - azure-resource-manager
+urlFragment: hdinsight-hbase-enhancedwrite
 languages:
 - json
 ---